FREE Shipping $60+

 What once was lost–now is finished.

-The Quiltfolk Foundry.
-Where lost quilt tops and blocks are found, finished, then offered for sale in our shop.
+The Quiltfolk Foundry—where lost quilt tops and blocks are found, finished, then offered for sale in our shop.
 At the Foundry, “orphan” tops and blocks can continue their story as quilts that finally found a home.
 You’ve seen these so-called “orphan” quilt tops and blocks in flea markets and antique malls.
 You may even have vintage “orphans” of your own.
-Our mission is to collect these special blocks and tops and then, with a trusted circle of talented home sewists and quilters, we turn those lost materials into beautiful quilts, ready to find the next chapter in their story.
+Our mission is to collect these special blocks and tops, and then, with a trusted circle of talented home sewists and quilters, we turn those lost materials into beautiful quilts, ready to begin the next chapter of their story.
 Your purchases allow us to place these lost-and-found quilts in a loving home and make it possible to pay our artisans to finish more vintage quilts in the future.

 Newly Available Quilts